continuedev/continue-codespaces-demo/README.md

 ## Getting Started

-After install is complete, a square on the left hand side will appear, which you can click to open Continue.
+After install is complete, a square icon on the left hand side will appear, which you can click to open Continue.

 To try out the core features, open the `calculator.py` file and try the following: